CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 Section :ref:`addtimer` contains instructions for adding timers.

 The timings provided by these timers are not mutually exclusive.
-For example, the column timer (5) includes the timings from 6–10, and subroutine *bound* (timer 15) is called from many different places in the code, including the dynamics and advection routines.
+For example, the Column timer includes the timings from several other timers, while timer Bound is called from many different places in the code, including the dynamics and advection routines.
+The Dynamics, Advection, and Column timers do not overlap and represent most of the overall model work.

 The timers use *MPI\_WTIME* for parallel runs and the F90 intrinsic *system\_clock* for single-processor runs.